 Skip to main content

-The USA Freedom Corps (USAFC) was an office located within the Executive Office of the President (EOP), and was tasked with coordinating a variety of volunteer programs and initiatives.
+The USA Freedom Corps (USAFC) was a White House office and interagency coordinating council located within the Executive Office of the President (EOP) tasked with coordinating a variety of national service and volunteer programs and initiatives.
+The USA Freedom Corps also oversaw the White House Office of Faith-Based and Community Initiatives.

 President George W. Bush announced the creation of the USA Freedom Corps in his 2002 State of the Union address